 If you are receiving benefits as a result of automobile, accident or liability coverage, UnitedHealthcare will not duplicate those benefits.
 It is your responsibility to take whatever action is necessary to receive payment under automobile, accident or liability coverage when such payments can reasonably be expected and to notify UnitedHealthcare of such coverage when available.
-UnitedHealthcare will provide Covered Services over and above your automobile, accident or liability coverage, if the cost of your health care services exceeds such coverage
+UnitedHealthcare will provide Covered Health Care Services over and above your automobile, accident or liability coverage, if the cost of your health care services exceeds such coverage

 SECTION 8.
-OVERSEEING YOUR HEALTH CARE
+OVERSEEING YOUR HEALTH CARE DECISIONS

-- How UnitedHealthcare Makes Important Decisions
+- How does UnitedHealthcare Make Important Decisions

 - What to Do if You Have a Problem

-- Quality of Care Review
+- Filing a Grievance

-- Appeals and Grievances

-- Independent Medical Reviews
+- The Appeals and Grievances Process - Independent Medical Review

-- Technology Assessment